hiroppy/fusuma/samples/intro/slides/04-slide.md

 <br />

-Converts the page number and title name specified by `sectionTitle` into a list component.
+Converts the page number and title name specified by `section-title` into a list component.

 ---